 “This new website will be a one-stop shop with the latest information on corporate social responsibility rules, laws and best practices,” said Canadian Minister of International Trade and Minister for the Asia-Pacific Gateway Stockwell Day.
 “It will also feature timely, practical information and advice on foreign countries, local networks and relevant experiences of Canadian companies, civil society and other stakeholders operating abroad,” he said in a statement.

 Key areas of concern are environmental protection and the wellbeing of employees, the community and civil society in general, both now and in the future.
 The concept of CSR is underpinned by the idea that corporations can no longer act as isolated economic entities operating in detachment from broader society.
 Traditional views about competitiveness, survival and profitability are being swept away.

+“A growing body of evidence asserts that corporations can do well by doing good,” the authors of the report, George Pohle and Jeff Hittner wrote.
+Benefits of CSR - CSR & MANAGEMENT.
 According to a survey published in 2008 by “ Economist Intelligence Links (Canada)”, carried out with 1200 managers from everywhere in the world, and who intended to benefit from the implementation of strategies and policies in the field from the RSE, the six principal greater advantages mentioned were: - capacity to attract new customers, - a greater value for the shareholders, - an increased profitability, - better capacity to manage the risks, - products and processes of better quality and, - capacity to recruit first choice employees.